Zromaric/Demo/README.md

       }
 }

-# KUBERNETES INSTALLATION ANS SETUP 3 am see you {URL and Commands}:
+# KUBERNETES INSTALLATION ANS SETUP 3 am see you {URL and Commands} ...:

 Docker installation URL: